LiamJ74/Remove-Mapped-Shortcut-Sharepoint/README.md

 2. [Create ODopen link to sync SharePoint Library](https://fabozzi.net/create-odopen-link-to-sync-sharepoint-library/)

-Here the powershell command if you already know how to sind SyncID :
+Here the powershell command if you already know how to find SyncID :

 ```powershell
 #>